awsdocs/aws-dms-step-by-step/doc_source/chap-mysql2aurora.rdsmysql.md

 The general steps you must take are as follows:

 1. Determine the amount of space to provision for your Amazon Aurora MySQL DB cluster\.
-For more information, see the [Amazon RDS documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Storage.html)\.
+For more information, see [Amazon RDS documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Storage.html)\.

 1. Use the console to create the snapshot in the region where the Amazon RDS MySQL 5\.6 instance is located